Implementation Profile for BankID Identity Providers within the Swedish eID Framework

 from a Signature Service is not given the actual data that is being signed by the user via the Signature Service.
 However, in order to invoke the BankID signature function, the Identity Provider must supply the BankID-server with data to be signed.
 This section specifies the input to the BankID signature operation.

-The "To-be-signed" data that is passed as input the the BankID Sign-method (/rp/v5/sign
+The "To-be-signed" data that is passed as input the BankID Sign-method (/sign

 ) is a combination of the data from the userVisibleData